z3spinner/sclng-backend-test-v1/README.md

     * Relational DB: Postgres, MySQL
       * pros: distributed and scalable, can handle large amounts of data
       * cons: external dependency, slower than Redis
-* Caching API Requests/Responses [Not implemented]
+* Caching API Requests/Responses
-  * Option 1: Local in memory cache in each API Server instance
+  * Option 1: **Local in-memory cache** in each API Server instance (basic implementation as an example for this exercise)
   * Option 2: Cache service in local network (such as varnish)
   * Option 3: CDN Content Delivery Network (external cache)

+## System Architecture

 ```mermaid
 graph TD